puppetlabs/puppetdb/documentation/index.markdown

 #### Standard install: RHEL, CentOS, Debian, and Ubuntu

-Puppet provides packages and a Puppet module for PuppetDB which simplify setup of its SSL certificates and init scripts.
-These packages are available for the following operating systems:
+Puppet provides PuppetDB packages and a module which simplify the setup of its SSL certificates and init scripts.
+The packages are available for the following operating systems:

-* Red Hat Enterprise Linux 6.6+ and 7 (and any derived distro that includes Java 1.8)
+* Red Hat Enterprise Linux 6.6+ and 7
 * Debian 7 (Wheezy) and 8 (Jessie)
-* Ubuntu 12.04 LTS, 14.04 LTS
+* Ubuntu 12.04 (Precise) LTS, 14.04 (Trusty) LTS, 15.10 (Wily), and
+  16.04 (Xenial) LTS

 [See here for instructions for installing via the PuppetDB module.][install_via_module]